Tune in to Japanese television, and chances are that you’re likely to have come across one of the following:

 - The global stock of tuna is declining due to overfishing, despite the existence of Japanese laws requiring fishermen to return tuna weighing less than 30 kilograms to the sea.

 - Japan had 24.04 million visitors from abroad in 2016, and these visitors spent a total of 3.75 trillion yen (USD 33 billion).
 Chinese visitors accounted for about 26% of the total number of tourists (a record 6 million last year) and nearly 40% of the tourist spending.
-The government, though, has set the benchmark high in its hopes of 8 billion yen in tourist spending by 2020.
+The government, though, has set the benchmark high in its hopes of 8 trillion yen in tourist spending by 2020.

 - The Tsukiji fish market will not be moving to the Toyosu site yet because the Tokyo metropolitan government is still weighing the pros and cons of the move (it also doesn’t help that the groundwater samples in the Toyosu site reveal the presence of benzene and other toxic chemicals well above the safety limits).